umbertogriffo/fast-near-duplicate-image-search/README.md

   * Setup, test and package
 * Setup: ```make setup```
   * Installs all dependencies
+* Export dependencies of the environment: ```make export_env```
+  * Export a yaml specification file containing the detailed dependencies of the environment.
 * Test: ```make test```
   * Runs all tests
   * Using [pytest](https://pypi.org/project/pytest/)